Rucal-Data-Solutions/datalakefoundation/README.md

 ## 9. Summary

 ### IO Output

-Use `io_output` in the `environment` section to configure whether entities return file system paths (`paths`) or catalog table names (`catalog`).
-Individual entities can override this setting in their `settings` block using the same property.
+Use the `output_method` key in the `environment` section to configure whether entities return file paths (`paths`) or catalog tables (`catalog`).
+Individual entities can override this setting in their `settings` block using the same key.
 The default value is `paths` for backward compatibility.
+> Note: older configurations may still use the `io_output` key.
+This is ignored by the current implementation.

 ## Scala 2.13 Migration
 Databricks Runtime 16.4 LTS introduces Scala 2.13 support.
 The project now uses